Eduardo Pérez: Major league career

-Later career
+Post-playing career

-Pérez joined ESPN's Baseball Tonight 2006 postseason coverage along with then-current player Vernon Wells, and former players Tino Martinez and Eric Byrnes.
-Pérez worked as an analyst for "Baseball Tonight" through 2011 and also served as an analyst for ESPN Deportes' "Béisbol Esta Noche."
-In 2007, he provided commentary for the NCAA baseball regionals, the Triple-A All-Star Game and the Little League World Series regionals.
+Pérez joined ESPN's Baseball Tonight 2006 postseason coverage along with then-current player Vernon Wells and former players Tino Martinez and Eric Byrnes.
+Pérez worked as an analyst for Baseball Tonight through 2011 and also served as an analyst for ESPN Deportes' "Béisbol Esta Noche."
+In 2007, he provided commentary for the NCAA baseball regionals, the Triple-A All-Star Game, and the Little League World Series regionals.
 He speaks both English and Spanish fluently.

 In late 2007, three months after the Puerto Rican winter baseball league was cancelled after 69 seasons, Pérez returned to Puerto Rico and announced his founding of the Winter Training Program (WTP) for both professional and amateur players in an effort to return pro baseball back to the island.
 The program was sponsored by the government municipality of San Juan, Major League Baseball, and private donors.

 In 2008 and 2009, Pérez was manager of Leones de Ponce in Puerto Rico.
-He was named 2008 Manager of the Year in the Puerto Rico Baseball League, leading the team to the league title.
+He was named the 2008 Manager of the Year in the Puerto Rico Baseball League after leading the team to the league title.

-While serving as a special assistant to the baseball operations department of the Cleveland Indians, on June 8, 2011, Pérez was named hitting coach of the Miami Marlins, replacing John Mallee, a position he held until manager Ozzie Guillén and most of his staff were let go shortly after the 2012 season.
-He managed the team representing Colombia in the World Baseball Classic Qualifying Round in 2013, finishing with a 1–2 record.
+While serving as a special assistant to the baseball operations department of the Cleveland Indians, on June 8, 2011, Pérez was named hitting coach of the Miami Marlins, replacing John Mallee as manager Ozzie Guillén and most of his staff were let go shortly after the 2012 season.
+Pérez managed the team representing Colombia in the World Baseball Classic Qualifying Round in 2013, finishing with a 1–2 record.

-He served as the Houston Astros bench coach under manager Bo Porter during the 2013 season.
+Pérez served as the Houston Astros bench coach under manager Bo Porter during the 2013 season.
 For 2014, he was named the Astros first base coach, but he resigned that position in early January 2014 to spend more time with family.

 On February 11, 2014, ESPN announced that Pérez had rejoined the network as a studio and game analyst.

 During the winter of 2014–2015, Pérez served as the manager of the Santurce Crabbers in the Puerto Rican Winter League.
 The Crabbers won the league championship and participated in the Caribbean World Series.

-In 2016, Pérez joined SiriusXM's MLB Network Radio hosting The Leadoff Spot with Steve Phillips Wednesdays, Thursdays & Fridays.
+In 2016, Pérez joined SiriusXM's MLB Network Radio hosting The Leadoff Spot with Steve Phillips.

 In 2020, while MLB was shut down due to the COVID-19 pandemic, Pérez worked on ESPN's coverage of baseball from the Korea Baseball Organization, working with Karl Ravech.

-On September 29, 2020, Pérez alongside Karl Ravech and Tim Kurkjian called Game 1 of the American League wild card playoff series between the Houston Astros and Minnesota Twins.
-It was the first time that the ABC network broadcast a Major League Baseball game since Game 5 of the 1995 World Series.
+On September 29, 2020, Pérez alongside Karl Ravech and Tim Kurkjian called Game 1 of the American League Wild Card Series between the Houston Astros and Minnesota Twins.
+It was the first time that ABC broadcast a MLB game since Game 5 of the 1995 World Series.

-Family
+Personal life

-Pérez is married to Mirba Rivera; they wed in December 2000.
-The couple has one daughter-Andreanna, born in 2003.
-The family's main residence is in San Juan, Puerto Rico.
-The family now lives in Miami, Florida.
+Pérez was married December 2000.
+They have two daughters, born in 2003 and 2006.
+The family's has resided in San Juan, Puerto Rico and Miami, Florida.

+Pérez's father is of Hall of Famer Tony Pérez.